inf112-v19/LwjglApplicationConfiguration/README.md

 the robot take one damage.
 Pressing 'R' should empty all the registers, returning all non-locked cards to the hand.
 Clicking on the clear button should do the same as pressing 'R'.
 Clicking on a specific card in the register should remove it from the register and return it to the player hand as long as it is not locked.

-### LaserTestScreen - How to
-If you pressed 'L' in the menu screen you will be taken here.
-Press 'W','A','S', or 'D' to rotate the robots in the cardinal directions.
-Press 'Enter' to fire all laser (lasers on the board and robot lasers).
-Text is printed to the screen to tell you if robots got hit or not.

 ##### How to test that locked cards in the register do not return:
   1. Fill up all five registers by pressing 'S' five times.